StingraySoftware/HENDRICS/docs/technical_details.rst

 ~~~~~~~~~~~~~~~~~~~~~

 * ``hendrics/tests/test_gpu.py`` replaces the CuPy entry of the backend registry
-  with a stand-in that uses NumPy and counts the copies to host memory.
-The GPU
+  with a stand-in that uses NumPy and counts the copies to the GPU and back to
-  code is a thin layer on top of the array module, so this checks argument
+  host memory.
+The GPU code is mostly a thin layer on top of the array module, so
-  handling, the edge convention, the output types, the number of copies and the
+  this checks argument handling, the edge convention, the output types, the
+  command line options and the number of copies: in the ``--fast`` search, the
+  events are copied to the GPU once per search, and one array comes back per step.
+  The CUDA kernel of ``_fast_step`` cannot run on NumPy: with the stand-in, the
+  Numba ``_fast_step`` is used instead.
-  command line options.
-The tests using the real CuPy are skipped without a GPU.
+* The tests using the real CuPy are skipped without a GPU.
+With a GPU, they check
+  that sub-profiles, Z^2 values and whole ``--fast`` searches are identical to the
+  CPU ones (``np.array_equal``, not a tolerance), for all phase formulas, several
+  numbers of bins and harmonics, and with and without the frequency derivative
+  search.
 * ``hendrics/tests/test_gpu_kernel_sim.py`` runs the benchmark code (below) with
   numba's CUDA simulator, which executes ``numba.cuda`` kernels on the CPU.
 The
   simulator is enabled with ``NUMBA_ENABLE_CUDASIM=1`` before ``numba.cuda`` is